THE IMPORTANCE OF YOGA

 ‘Yoganganusthnat Asuddhiksaye Jnanadiptih Avivekakhyateh’

-If the eight limbs of yoga are practiced with dedication in the proper way, all afflictions are destroyed and one gains complete wisdom and comes into a state of bliss free of pride.
-And so, while explaining the superiority of yoga
+If the eight limbs of yoga are practiced with dedication properly everyday. all afflictions are destroyed and one gains complete wisdom and comes into a state of bliss free of pride.
+And so, while explaining the superiority of yoga benefits.

 Bhagwan Shri Krishna says to Arjuna: